tomviering/monotone/README.md

 ## exp/readme.m

-This file explains which files correspond to which experiments and figure in the paper.
+This file explains which files correspond to which experiments and figures in the paper.
-Because the experiments are very time consuming (due to 100 repitions), I provide the results for you.
+Because the experiments are very time consuming (due to 100 repitions), I provide the results for you, but using this code you can recompute all results to check their validity.